suedama1756/PhotonJS.Build/README.md

 --------------

-The PhotonJS.Build module builder can be used to build module files supporting multiple module formats, including 'AMD' and 'Global'.
+The PhotonJS.Build module builder can be used to build module files supporting multiple module formats, including 'amd' and 'global'.
 Module packaging information is maintained in a JavaScript Module (.jsm) file.
 By placing module packaging information in a separate file developers do not have to pollute their source code with module specific semantics, they can focus on writing clear maintainable code which can be deployed easily to a variety of module formats.